-Map 2 below reflects the spatial distribution of water, sanitation, electricity and telecommunication services within the GSDM.
-From this it is evident that the percentage of households served is highest around the major towns and settlements in each municipal area and it rapidly declines into the rural areas.
+The percentage of households served is highest around the major towns and settlements in each municipal area and it rapidly declines into the rural areas.
 Water and electricity are the two most extensive services provided in the District.
 Mkhondo Local Municipality has the most limited distribution of engineering services in the entire District Municipality.